 Research Topics

-It combines research, research training and education of young researchers in three fields:
+It combines research, research training and education of young researchers in four fields:

-The research topics in these three fields are given below.
-In each of the topics various PhD theses are possible.
+The research topics in these four fields are given below.
+In each of the topics as well as interdisciplinary PhD theses are possible.

 Cosmic Rays

-The Pierre Auger Observatory covers an area of 3000 square kilometres in the Argentine Pampa with more than 1600 autonomous tanks: In highly pure water, energetic particles produce light flashes.
+The Pierre Auger Observatory covers an area of 3000 square kilometres in the Argentine Pampa with more than 1600 autonomous surface detectors: In highly pure water, energetic particles produce light flashes.
+Scintillation detectors and radio antennas complete this array.
 In addition, four stations with 27 telescopes at the edge of the detector field observe the light tracks of cosmic particle showers.
-Underground muon detectors and an array of radio antenna stations complete the experimental set-up.
+Underground muon detectors, an array of radio antenna stations as well as prototype detectors for a next generation cosmic-ray detector (GCOS) complete the experimental set-up.

-KSETA PIs working in this field are Ralph Engel, Andreas Haungs, Tim Huege, Bianca Keilhauer, Matthias Kleifges, Frank Schröder, Markus Roth and Oliver Sander.
+KSETA PIs working in this field are Ralph Engel, Andreas Haungs, Tim Huege, Bianca Keilhauer, Matthias Kleifges, Frank Schröder and Markus Roth.

 High-energy Neutrino Astronomy

-IceCube is the neutrino observatory located at the South Pole consisting of optical modules within a cubic kilometer of Antarctic ice.
-Neutrinos, as almost elusive particles, are great cosmic messengers possibly pointing to the extreme astrophysical sources and giving insight to processes involved in creating highest energy particles.
-The surface part of IceCube, IceTop, including 162 ice Cherenkov tanks, enables the study of cosmic-ray air-showers and acts as a veto for astrophysical events.
-Our group at KIT is mainly working in the frame of the next generation of the IceCube experiment, IceCube-Gen2.
+IceCube is a neutrino observatory at the South Pole consisting of optical modules within a cubic kilometre of Antarctic ice.
+Neutrinos are elusive particles and important cosmic messengers that point to extreme astrophysical sources and provide insights into the processes that lead to the creation of particles with the highest energy.
+The surface part of IceCube, IceTop and the Surface Array Enhancement, enables the investigation of cosmic ray air showers, and serves as a veto for astrophysical events.
+Our group at KIT is working on both the analysis of IceCube data and the construction of the next generation of the IceCube experiment, IceCube-Gen2.
+As part of multimessenger astrophysics, we are also involved in the Einstein Telescope and are investigating correlations between neutrinos and gravitational wave events.

 KSETA PIs working in this field are Andreas Haungs, Ralph Engel, Tim Huege and Frank Schröder.